Need Help?

 GISDA offers support and accommodation for young people between the ages of 16-25 years old.
-If you need help, follow our simple referral process.
+If you, or a young person you know, needs GISDA's support, here's the process:

-If the young person is eligible to receive support they will be placed on GISDA’s waiting list until they are allocated a key worker.
-It is difficult to estimate how long a person will be waiting for support.
+If the young person is eligible to receive support, they will be placed on GISDA's waiting list until they are allocated a key worker.
+It is difficult to estimate how long someone will be waiting for support.
 In the meantime, the referrals officer will refer the young person to other related agencies and explore alternative options for support.

 I AM AT RISK OF BECOMING HOMELESS, WHAT DO I DO?